Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Setup of N -body simulations

-From the next simulation in resolution order, we see a sub-percent agreement in the number of objects more massive than $5\times10^{13}\,\msun$.
+From the next simulation in resolution order, we see a subpercent agreement in the number of objects more massive than $5\times10^{13}\,\msun$.
 At the same computational cost, the simulation with $4\times 320^3$ (Fig.~\ref{fig:convergence-2}) particles presents a slightly better convergence than $512^3$ (Fig.~\ref{fig:convergence}) at $z=0$.
-Lastly, comparing the two more costly simulations at $z=1.98$, we observe that the simulation $4\times640^3$ has a more stable agreement with the higher resolution simulation than the simulation with $1280^3$ particles, despite a factor of two in the total number of particles; this illustrates one of the advantages of using FCC grids instead of the standard ones for creating initial conditions.
+Lastly, comparing the two most costly simulations at $z=1.98$, we observe that the simulation $4\times640^3$ has a more stable agreement with the higher resolution simulation than the simulation with $1280^3$ particles, despite the factor of two increase in the total number of particles; this illustrates one of the advantages of using FCC grids instead of the standard ones for creating initial conditions.